 |Loan term||Six to 12 months, with no penalty for early payoff.|

 |Loan amount||Between 55 and 100%, both of which depend on the property and the borrower.
 Loan sizes go up to one million dollars.
 Interest rates range between 9.5 and 18%.|

 |Additional benefits||Five-day closes are possible for experienced investors, as are better rates, but the firm is willing to work with new investors.|

 The fine print…

 As a new investor, though, you may find it difficult to qualify with FBC because your credit-worthiness counts.
 You’ll need a minimum credit score of 550 to 660, depending on the loan, and no blemishes on your public record for the last 24 months.
 You may also have to pay an origination fee of $1,500 and up to nine points, which is unusually high for a hard money loan, in addition to legal, title, escrow, and closing costs–unless you’ve closed on three to four projects in the last two years.
 So, though this hard money lender will work with you if you’re new, it’ll cost you.

 Generally what’s great about hard money lenders in Chicago–even those not highlighted here–is that a lack of investing experience won’t necessarily stop you from securing the money you need.
 If you do that, ultimately, what tends to matter more than your experience is the property itself and whether it has the potential to produce returns.
 As long as lenders can make money, they’ll often make you a deal.

 A Reliable Approach to Finding the Resources You Need

-When Judy learned that getting the financing she needed for her first qualifying investment property and its repairs didn’t have to be hard, she took the opportunity to become a HomeVestors® franchisee too.
-If you’re wondering whether broadening your network could be the advantage you need in growing your real estate investing business, contact the HomeVestors team today.
+When Judy learned that getting the financing she needed for her first qualifying investment property and its repairs didn’t have to be hard, she took the opportunity to become a HomeVestors® franchisee, too.
+If you’re wondering whether broadening your network could be the advantage you need for growing your real estate investing business, contact the HomeVestors team today.